👉 What is this?

 Date of adoption

-👉 What is the difference between this dataset and the filters you can find in other Jus Mundi's dataset, as for example 'International Cases'?
+👉 What is the difference between this dataset and the filters you can find in other Jus Mundi's datasets, as for example 'International Cases'?

 The difference is that with the dataset of Rules you can see the complete text of the rule.
 For example, this is how the ICSID Arbitration Additional Facility rules (2006) looks like: